Now available! Spanish-language forms are now available. Order now!

 Two broad indexes (Behavioral Regulation and Metacognition), an overall summary score, and three validity scales (Negativity, Inconsistency, and Infrequency) are included.

 - Normative sample included 1,136 adults from a wide range of racial/ethnic backgrounds, educational backgrounds, and geographic regions.
-Profiles for diagnostic groups, including ADHD, Alzheimer’s disease, multiple sclerosis, and more, are presented.
+Profiles for diagnostic groups, including ADHD, Alzheimer’s disease, and multiple sclerosis, are presented.

 - The BRIEF-A has demonstrated evidence of reliability, validity, and clinical utility as an ecologically sensitive measure of executive functioning in individuals with a range of conditions across a wide age range.